gerthmicha/symbiont-sra/guide.md

 ## Potential next steps
-+ Hits of interest, perform *de-novo* meta assembly of corresponding sequencing libraries with MEGAHIT.
++ For hits of interest, perform *de-novo* meta assembly of corresponding sequencing libraries with MEGAHIT.
 + Use [anvi'o](https://peerj.com/articles/1319/) to get an overview of the taxonomic composition of you meta-assembly
 + Retrieve draft assembly of your target microbe by
   + Taxonomic assignment of all contigs with BLAST & blobtools (&/or anvi'o)